Public transport is more or less developed in many parts of Thailand.

 The trains are more or less ok.
 In most cases you get the fans, which help little.
 The seats are not allocated in the 3rd class, so you sit, wherever you find a seat or stand, if not finding a place.
 It’s all right, when the train moves and the air moves, but if it makes a lot of stops and goes slowly, then you will feel suffocated.
 We took these trains to Ayutthaya, it was delayed by about 45 minutes on the way there.
 On the way back it didn’t make too many stops, but then got stuck at a couple of them and we waited for 10-15 minutes each time for it to move.
 Overall, trains can be ok option to travel, but not too comfortable for sure.

 Trains heading to north to Ayutthaya and all the way to Chiang Mai, as well as the ones going to south to Surat Thani, leave from Hua Lamphong station in Bangkok.
 The station is easily accessible by MRT.

-Buses Bangkok to Pattaya go from the Ekkamai bus station, which is very near BTS stop and convenient.
+- Buses from Bangkok to Pattaya depart from the Ekkamai bus station, which is very near BTS stop and convenient.

-There are also numerous mini-buses, which drive the shorter distances, like Bangkok to Ayutthaya, Bangkok to Pattaya, etc. Although they can get you to your destination faster, they can have dangerous drivers.
+There are also numerous mini-buses, which drive on shorter distances, like Bangkok to Ayutthaya, Bangkok to Pattaya, etc. Although they can get you to your destination faster, they can be quite dangerous.

-How to get from Suvarnabhumi (I still break my tongue by trying to say this name 😊 airport to the city – the airport link is very convenient.
+The airport link is very convenient for getting to Suvarnabhumi (I still break my tongue by trying to say this name 😊) airport.
 It has separate tickets, than MRT and BTS.
 It costs about 30-40 baht depending, which stop you are going to and takes about half an hour to 40 minutes to get to the main stops.
 At Makassan, you can change for MRT Petchaburi, at Phaya Thai, you can change to BTS station of the same name.